Argentine nationalism

-Argentine nationalism refers to the nationalism of Argentine people and Argentine culture.
+Argentine nationalism is the nationalism of Argentine people and Argentine culture.
 It surged during the War of Independence and the Civil Wars, and strengthened during the 1880s.

 There were waves of renewed interest in nationalism in response to World War II, the National Reorganization Process and the December 2001 riots.

 History

 Modern Argentina was once part of the Viceroyalty of the Río de la Plata, part of the Spanish Empire.
 The capture of the Spanish king during the Peninsular War began the Argentine War of Independence.
-It was based on the principle of the retroversion of the sovereignty to the people: with the king absent, the sovereignty returned to its subjects who were then capable to rule themselves!
+It was based on the principle of the retroversion of the sovereignty to the people: with the king absent, the sovereignty returned to its subjects who were then capable to rule themselves.

 This led to conflicts among the provinces of the viceroyalty: some factions wanted to maintain the country under the centralist organization used so far, others wanted to use a federalist system, and others wanted to secede their provinces as independent countries.
 This led to the Argentine Civil Wars.
-The Supreme Directors of the United Provinces of the Río de la Plata were centralists, and José de San Martín and José Gervasio Artigas were federalists.
+The Supreme Directors of the United Provinces of the Río de la Plata were centralists, and José Gervasio Artigas were federalists.
 Those groups evolved into the Unitarian Party and the Federal Party respectively.

 The sense of national unity was increased during the French and Franco-British blockade of the Río de la Plata.
 Britain and France sought to prevent Juan Manuel de Rosas from interfering in Uruguay with a naval blockade, having the side effect of boosting the popularity of Rosas and increasing national solidarity.

 In the 1880s Argentina seized Patagonia with the Conquest of the Desert, and secured its modern national limits.
 It was feared that the great European immigration wave to Argentina would dilute national identity, so Vicente Quesada and other historians promoted nationalism by establishing the idea of the viceroyalty as the "Grand Argentina", broke into several countries by the meddling of outside powers.
 This perception was reinforced by the diplomatic conflicts with Brazil of the time.